smockin/RedcapData/README.md

 > Most of the functionality is based around the API which is used to pull records and metadata from the repository.
 Consequently code generation is used to map some of the logic and metadata abstracted in the data dictionary to R code that is then parsed to expression trees.
 These are then evaluated in the current R environment and workspace to achieve some desired effect or functionality.

 > Much of the time, individual projects undergo structural mutations during their lifetimes causing a disconnect between the analysis code and the underlying data schema.
-Code generation from metadata is used as a technique in an attempt to cushion the analyst / researcher distorted analyses ersulting from stale code.
+Code generation from metadata is used as a technique in an attempt to cushion the analyst/researcher from  distorted analyses resulting from stale code.
 This also leads to a consistent format that can be used across different projects enabling code reuse.
 In cases of special or peculiar conditions, then the package also provides options to plugin customizations whenever necessary.

+> The main object is the ```Redcap``` class which comprises of a cache (an R environment object), a log (character string) and a ```RedcapConfig``` object that holds the configurations.
+This prevents copy by value (environments are copied by reference) hence prevents blotting of memory.
+The object also stores data in its cache preventing time consuming processes when data is in memory.

 ---